-Scope 3 & Category 3, 4 & 6 - Indirect Emissions from Supply Chain
+Scope 3 & Category 3, 4 & 6 - Indirect Emissions from Supply Chain vehicles have been excluded from this report and will be recorded in future GHG emission inventory reports.

-As shown in Figure 6 below, Transpower's Scope 3 emissions totalled $46,519 \text{ tCO}2$ -e for the 2021 Financial Year, a decrease of 48% over FY20.
-These indirect emissions include those associated with our purchased goods and services, capital goods and construction and other supply chain activities such as business travel, waste and employee commuting.
+As shown in Figure 6 below, Transpower's Scope 3 emissions totalled 44,440 tCO2-e for the 2022 Financial Year, a decrease of 4% compared to FY21.
+These indirect emissions include those associated with our purchased goods and services, capital goods and construction and other supply chain activities such as business travel, waste, and employee commuting.